mrkaptantr/Hacettepe-University-Computer-Science/BBM469 - Data Intensive Applications Laboratory/Programming Assignment-2 [Python]/readme.txt

-Grade: 95/100

-Strengths:
+Deficiencies (if exists):

-Deficiencies: Formatting issue (-5)
+- Formatting issue